zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 You can take this opportunity to review the script that will be executed at the next step.
-You will notice that this script starts by enabling some necessary GCP service APIs and configuring some basic permissions for the service accounts involved in the stack deployment and then deploys the stack using a GCP Deployment Manager template.
+You will notice that this script starts by enabling some necessary GCP service APIs and configuring some basic permissions for the service accounts involved in the stack deployment, and then deploys the stack using a GCP Deployment Manager template.
 You can proceed with the deployment by running the script in your terminal: